 For most of Learn International programs, we offer a pickup service when you arrive.
 One of our staff will meet and greet you or your group and guide you to where you need to go!
 You will be informed of this option prior to arrival either through your academic institution or Learn International.

-If you miss or have an extended delay on a flight, you must contact Learn International via email or phone, to coordinate your pickup time:
+If you miss or have an extended delay on a flight, you must contact Learn International via email, in your VIA-TRM account or phone, to coordinate your pickup time.

 If you are unsure whether an airport pickup is included in your program fees, please contact us at any time.
 If it is not included, Learn International provides this feature at a low cost.